What Top Executive Search Firms Lists Can You Trust?

 We Discovered One List was Fake

 Executive search buyers regularly google the keywords “top executive search firms” in an attempt to find a reliable list of leading search firms.
 They do so when they’re shopping for a headhunter to help fill an executive opening.
 They simply want to figure out who the best headhunters are.
-When we googled the keywords “top executive search firms,” the first two search results pointed to TopExecutiveSearchFirms.com.
+So let’s try that now.

-Red Flag: a Little-Known Search Firm Makes the List
+Red Flag #1: Little-Known Search Firm Makes the List

 What is surprising is a little-known search firm is also listed along with the top firms.
 When this website first appeared online, no search industry mover-and-shaker that I spoke to had ever heard of the firm.
 So I reviewed the website a bit more.

-The Website Does Not Name the Website Owner
+Red Flag #2: The Website Does Not Disclose Its Owner

 The website does not list any contact information or say what company is responsible for the website.
 The domain registration does not disclose the owner either.

-The website claims to rank the top executive search firms algorithmically using the criteria listed below.
+The website claims to rank the top executive search firms algorithmically using the criteria,

 No search firm that I know would voluntarily disclose that level of closely held, proprietary information to an unknown entity.
 In other words, I don’t believe the listed search firms provided that information.
 I don’t believe there is a magical algorithm.
 I don’t believe the list is real.
 If it is, show me the receipts.

-A marketing firm claimed on its website that it created the TopExecutiveSesarchFirms.com “microsite” for a search firm that it named.
+A marketing firm created the TopExecutiveSearchFirms.com “microsite” for a search firm that it named.
 In doing so, it revealed the real reason the website was created.
 The search firm:

 “came to us asking to help them gain more attention in the executive recruitment space.
 We created and marketed this microsite with a ton of success.
 Today, the site gets more than 10,000 visitors a month.”

-The other search firms on the topexecutivesearchfirms.com list have been the top firms for well over half a century.
-That the search firm had the temerity to hoist itself, uninvited, into the pantheon of global retained executive search firms is one thing.
+The other search firms on the topexecutivesearchfirms.com list have been counted among the largest search firms in the world for well over half a century.
+That the disingenuous search firm had the temerity to hoist itself, uninvited, into the pantheon of global retained executive search firms is one thing.
 To do so through trickery and deception is quite another.
 And still, it isn’t done.

 The Search Firm Keeps Raising Its (Fake) Ranking